clownShewz/100-days-of-code/log.md

 **Thoughts:Productive day got through a stumbling block.
 Started reading up on Dependency Injection in Angular2.

 **Link to work: will post when I finish creating generic modules for the website stuff.

+### Day 6: February 09, 2017
+**Today's Progress: Started tackling the image component in my daughter's website.
+Got the design amnd layout in place and started framing out the input for adding descriptions.

+**Thoughts:Got hung up by starting to code without a real plan of action but as I continued to work I reached some clarity.
+I think I ended up with a solid solution and really like the final product.

+### Day 6: February 10, 2017
+**Today's Progress: Continued pushing through the Javascript tasks on Free Code Camp.
+Finished creating the inputs and working though some Angular 2 form concepts.
+After a few attempts and some issues I feel like the idea is starting to gel in my brain.
+Hope to add the storage component so the descriptions are being persisted.

+**Thoughts:Frustrating mistakes.
+Head not in the game today.